Anthony McAuliffe: "NUTS!"

-On December 22, 1944, von Lüttwitz dispatched a party, consisting of a major, a lieutenant, and two enlisted men under a flag of truce to deliver an ultimatum.
+On 22 December 1944, von Lüttwitz dispatched a party, consisting of a major, a lieutenant, and two enlisted men under a flag of truce to deliver an ultimatum.
 Entering the American lines southeast of Bastogne (occupied by Company F, 2nd Battalion, 327th Glider Infantry), the German party delivered the following to Gen. McAuliffe:

 According to those present when McAuliffe received the German message, he read it, crumpled it into a ball, threw it in a wastepaper basket, and muttered, "Aw, nuts".
-The officers in McAuliffe's command post were trying to find suitable language for an official reply when Lt.
-Col. Harry Kinnard suggested that McAuliffe's first response summed up the situation pretty well, and the others agreed.
+The officers in McAuliffe's command post were trying to find suitable language for an official reply when Lieutenant Colonel Harry Kinnard suggested that McAuliffe's first response summed up the situation well, and the others agreed.
 The official reply was typed and delivered by Colonel Joseph Harper, commanding the 327th Glider Infantry, to the German delegation.
 It was as follows:

 The German major appeared confused and asked Harper what the message meant.
 Harper said, "In plain English?
 Go to hell."
 The choice of "Nuts!" rather than something earthier was typical for McAuliffe.
 Captain Vincent Vicari, his personal aide at the time, recalled that "General Mac was the only general I ever knew who did not use profane language.
 'Nuts' was part of his normal vocabulary."

 The artillery fire did not materialize, although several infantry and tank assaults were directed at the positions of the 327th Glider Infantry.
 In addition, the German Luftwaffe attacked the town, bombing it nightly.
-The 101st held off the Germans until the 4th Armored Division arrived on December 26 to provide reinforcement.
+The 101st held off the Germans until the 4th Armored Division arrived on 26 December to provide reinforcement.

 Post-Bastogne

-For his actions at Bastogne, McAuliffe was awarded the Distinguished Service Cross by General Patton on December 30, 1944 with official orders processed on January 14, 1945.
+For his actions at Bastogne, McAuliffe was awarded the Distinguished Service Cross by Lieutenant General George S. Patton, commanding the Third Army, on 30 December 1944 with official orders processed on 14 January 1945.
 He later received the Army Distinguished Service Medal twice, the Silver Star and the Legion of Merit.

-Immediately after Bastogne, McAuliffe was promoted to Major General and given command of the 103rd Infantry Division on January 15, 1945, his first divisional command assignment, which he retained until July 1945.
-Under McAuliffe, the 103rd reached the Rhine Valley, March 23, and engaged in mopping up operations in the plain west of the Rhine River.
-In April 1945, the division was assigned to occupational duties until April 20, when it resumed the offensive, pursuing a fleeing enemy through Stuttgart and taking Münsingen on April 24.
-On April 27, elements of the division entered Landsberg, where Kaufering concentration camp, a subcamp of Dachau, was liberated.
-The 103rd crossed the Danube River near Ulm on April 26.
-On May 3, 1945, the 103rd captured Innsbruck, Austria, with little to no fighting.
+Immediately after Bastogne, McAuliffe was promoted to major general and given command of the 103rd Infantry Division on 15 January 1945, his first divisional command assignment, which he retained until July 1945.
+Under McAuliffe, the 103rd reached the Rhine Valley, 23 March, and engaged in mopping-up operations in the plain west of the Rhine River.
+In April 1945, the division was assigned to occupational duties until 20 April, when it resumed the offensive, pursuing a fleeing enemy through Stuttgart and taking Münsingen on 24 April.
+On 27 April, elements of the division entered Landsberg, where Kaufering concentration camp, a subcamp of Dachau, was liberated.
+The 103rd crossed the Danube River near Ulm on 26 April.
+On 3 May 1945, the 103rd captured Innsbruck, Austria, with little to no fighting.
 It then seized the Brenner Pass and met the 88th Infantry Division of the U.S. Fifth Army at Vipiteno, Italy, thereby joining the Italian and Western European fronts.